robinsonsarah23/robinsonsarah23.github.io/about.md

 Icons from [the Noun Project](http://thenounproject.com/)
 * "Email" by Aybige
-* "Graduation Hat by SUBAIDA"
+* "Graduation Hat" by SUBAIDA
 * "Briefcase" by Creative Stall
 * "Undo Action" by Icon Solid